Ascend/samples/cplusplus/level2_simple_inference/0_data_process/vdec/README.md

 **This README file provides only guidance for running the sample in command line (CLI) mode.
 For details about how to run the sample in MindStudio, see [Running Image Samples in MindStudio](https://github.com/Ascend/samples/wikis/Mindstudio%E8%BF%90%E8%A1%8C%E5%9B%BE%E7%89%87%E6%A0%B7%E4%BE%8B?sort_id=3164874).**

 ## VDEC Sample
-Function: Decodes images by calling the VDEC interface of the DVPP.
+Function: Decodes videos by calling the VDEC interface of the DVPP.
 Input: H.265 files to be decoded.
 Output: YUV images generated after decoding.